OrchardCMS/OrchardCore/src/OrchardCore.Modules/OrchardCore.Autoroute/README.md

 ## Autoroute Alias

-Content items with an Autoroute can be retrieved by URL anywhere you can retrieve content by alias (see exmaple below).
+Content items with an Autoroute can be retrieved by URL anywhere you can retrieve content by alias (see example below).
 The syntax for this is `slug:<URL>`, e.g. `slug:my-blog/my-blog-post`.

 ## Liquid